Zoe Carpenter

 Zoe Carpenter is a fictional character from the British Channel 4 soap opera Hollyoaks, played by Zoë Lister.
 The character first appeared on-screen on 1 September 2006, as one of three new students at Hollyoaks Community College.
 It was announced in 2009 that Lister had quit her role in order to pursue other projects; she subsequently left the series in January 2010.
 During Zoe's time in Hollyoaks she has been portrayed as a bubbly tomboy who often makes the wrong choices in life and has had a number of failed relationships.
 In March 2017, it was reported that Lister would be reprising the role for Amy Barnes' (Ashley Slanina-Davies) funeral.
 Her return aired on 24 April 2017.
 In September 2025, it was announced that Lister would reprise the role again.

-Zoe has been involved in storylines including being stalked, entering a relationship with an older man, having sexual relations with her female best friend, being wrongfully imprisoned for the murder of Sarah Barnes (Loui Batley) and being the being victim of a stabbing.
+Zoe has been involved in storylines including being stalked, entering a relationship with an older man, having sexual relations with her female best friend, being wrongfully imprisoned for the murder of Sarah Barnes (Loui Batley) and being the victim of a stabbing.
 Lister's portrayal saw her nominated for the "Sexiest Female" award at the 2008 British Soap Awards, and also attracted critical praise for her exit storyline.